 Your truck’s owner’s manual is the best place to start.
 Manufacturers typically recommend an oil change every 5,000 to 7,000 miles for moderately used diesel trucks.
 Think of this as your baseline—a solid recommendation based on average use.
 However, the real world is rarely average.
 For the newest rigs, some engine manufacturers suggest oil drain intervals can go as long as 75,000 miles under ideal conditions.
 The key is to treat the manual as a guide, not a strict command, and adjust based on your actual operations.

-How Your Driving Affects Oil Life
+How Driving Conditions Impact Your Oil

 How you use your truck is one of the biggest factors in determining oil life.
 If your work involves heavy-duty use—like frequent towing, idling for long periods, or driving in extreme heat or cold—your oil works harder and breaks down faster.
 For this kind of demanding work, you might need an oil change every 7,500 to 10,000 miles to keep your engine protected.
 On the other hand, if you primarily drive long distances on the highway with a consistent load, your oil will likely last much longer.
 Understanding your truck's maintenance needs based on its job is crucial.